Bettylou Sakura Johnson

-Bettylou Sakura Johnson (born March 21, 2005) is a Hawaiian American surfer who has competed professionally since 2019.
+Bettylou Sakura Johnson (born March 22, 2005) is an American surfer who has competed professionally since 2019.

 Career

 In 2022 Johnson qualified to compete at the top flight of professional surfing, the World Surf League Championship Tour (CT) for the 2023 season.

 Johnson missed out on qualification for the CT, the top-flight of professional surfing, during the mid-season cut.
 However, she later qualified for the CT after winning the Challenger Series at the end of 2022.

+Personal life

+Johnson first began surfing aged 6 in Haleiwa, Hawaii.
+Before she surfed, she was a gymnast and a dirt-bike rider.